4GeeksAcademy/rickr-bootstrap-exercises-tutorial2/exercises/00-Welcome/README.md

 # Welcome to Bootstrap Exercises!!

-My name is [Alejandro Sanchez](https://twitter.com/alesanchezr).
+My name is [Elon Musk](https://twitter.com/elonmusk).
 I'm really excited to have you here!! 🎉 😂 Learning to code is hard, you probably will need coaching!
 DM me on Twitter if you have any question.

 During this course you will be learning the following concepts: